-Alexander Persson has developed the international master´s programme in Experimental Medicine and is the coordinator of the profile Innate Immunity in Health and Disease during the second year of the programme.
+Alexander Persson has developed and is the director of the international Master's programme in Experimental Medicine and is the coordinator of the profile Inflammation in Health and Disease during the second year of the programme.
 He teaches advanced laboratory- and research methodology, several theoretical areas in the programme and has developed and coordinates the profile specific course Inflammatory Responses (MC051A).

 He has developed and coordinates the research education course Experimental Methodologies for Clinical Graduate Students (75MV001) where he teaches and is a mentor for the students.